4rlm/crm_formatter/README.md

 ```

 ### III.
 Examples
 Some of the examples are excessively verbose to help illustrate the datatypes and processes.
 Here are a few guidelines and tips:
+**3. Web Examples at the very bottom is the most detailed and recent.
+It might be a good place to start.**
-** These are just examples below, not strict usage guides ...
+*These are just examples below, not strict usage guides ...*

 #### 1. Address Examples